pschlo/rclone-backup/README.md

 $ ./serve-rclone-mount.sh my-onedrive:foo/bar my-program -a --arg2 arg3
 ```

-This will mount `my-onedrive:foo/bar` and execute `my-program -a --arg2 arg3` in the mount directory.
+This will mount `my-onedrive:foo/bar` as read-only and execute `my-program -a --arg2 arg3` in the mount directory.

 ```bash
 $ ./serve-rclone-mount.sh --config /path/to/rclone.conf -- my-onedrive:foo/bar my-program -a --arg2 arg3